-I, , have received a copy of the Copper Mountain College Registered

-Nursing Program Student Handbook.
-I acknowledge responsibility for knowing, understanding, and complying with: All the information in the Registered Nursing Program Student Handbook.
-1. The academic policies stated in the Copper Mountain College Catalog and the Schedule of Classes.
-These policies include, but are not limited to admission, retention, readmission, and grievance policies.
-2. The College and Registered Nursing Program graduation and completion requirements, obtaining timely counseling related to meeting those requirements, and submitting necessary petitions and applications for graduation and licensure in a timely manner.
-3. Course registration, purchase of required textbooks, online testing and resource materials, maintaining current American Heart Association CPR skills and certification as evidenced by documented completion of an approved course for Healthcare Providers according to the requirements of the agency, Universal/Standard Precautions, health and safety requirements, drug dosage mathematics competency, adherence to Program uniform policy, attendance, and behavior standards in accordance with all policies and deadlines.
-4. Submitting complete and appropriate class and clinical written assignments, including self-evaluations as stated in the course syllabi.
-5. Completion of patient care skills prior to beginning clinical rotation to ensure patient safety.
-Student Signature Date 1, 2, 3,4 Semester (circle one)
+I, , have received a copy of the Copper Mountain College Re gistered Nursing Program Student Handbook. lad cknowledge responsibility for knowing, understanding, and complying with: 1.
+All the information in the Registered Nursing Program Student Handbook.
+The most recent version of the Handbook can be found on the CMC website.
+2. If an update is made to the handbook, I will be notified of the changes via email with a read-receipt.
+The read-receipt will be considered my agreement to comply with the updated handbook.
+3. The academic policies stated in the Copper Mountain College Catalog and the Schedule of Classes.
+These policies include, but are not limited to admission, retention, readmission, and grievance policies 4.
+The College and Registered Nursing Program graduation and completion requirements, obtaining timely counseling related to meeting those requirements, and submitting necessary petitions and applications for graduation and licensure in a timely manner.
+5. Course registration, purchase of required textbooks, online testing and resource materials, maintaining current American Heart Association CPR skills and certification as evidenced by documented completion of an approved course for Healthcare Providers according to the requirements of the agency, Universal/Standard Precautions, health and safety requirements, drug dosage mathematics competency, adherence to Program uniform policy, attendance, and behavior standards in accordance with all policies and deadlines 6.
+Submitting complete and appropriate class and clinical written assignments, including self-evaluations as stated in the course syllabi.
+7. Completion of patient care skills prior to beginning clinical rotation to ensure patient safety.
+Student Signature - Date 1, 2, 3,4 Semester (circle one)